($773) Cost to ship a car from Miami, FL to Washington DC, MD

 The best Miami to Washington DC car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Miami to Washington DC:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Miami to Washington DC:

 - Best for Real-Time Tracking: Nexus Auto Transport